Earthquake in Afghanistan kills at least 255 people

-An earthquake struck eastern Afghanistan early Wednesday (local time), killing at least 255 people, authorities said.
+An earthquake struck eastern Afghanistan early on Wednesday (local time), killing at least 255 people, authorities said.

 That likely will complicate any relief efforts for this country of 38 million people.